seiyria/drakkar/_other/misc-facts.md

 * Agility affects how well you dodge hits and how well you hide/steal.

-* Willpower affects how well you mitigate stuns.
+* Willpower affects how well you mitigate psi damage.

 * Constitution affects your chances of getting a higher HP rest (higher con = better rest).

+* Constitution affects your chances of mitigating combat stuns.

 * Intelligence gives better EP rests and EP regen to Mentalists and Fighter/Mentalists.